Machine code: Bytecode

 Machine code is similar to yet fundamentally different from bytecode.
 Like machine code, bytecode is typically generated (i.e. by a compiler) from source code.
 But, unlike machine code, bytecode is not directly executable by a CPU.
-An exception is if a processor is designed to use bytecode as its machine code, such as the Java processor.
-If bytecode is processed by an software interpreter, then that interpreter is a virtual machine for which the bytecode is its machine code.
+An exception is if a processor is designed to use bytecode as its machine code, such as the Pascal MicroEngine or a Java processor.
+If bytecode is processed by a software interpreter, then that interpreter is a virtual machine for which the bytecode is its machine code.

 Storage

 During execution, machine code is generally stored in RAM although running from ROM is supported by some devices.
 Regardless, the code may also be cached in more specialized memory to enhance performance.
 There may be different caches for instructions and data, depending on the architecture.

 From the point of view of a process, the machine code lives in code space, a designated part of its address space.
 In a multi-threading environment, different threads of one process share code space along with data space, which reduces the overhead of context switching considerably as compared to process switching.